nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ---
-title: 'Turning bloated mobile interfaces into CLIs'
+title: 'API discovery in Android Apps and task automation'
 author:
 - Juan Antonio Nepormoseno Rosales
-date: 2020-09-14
+date: 2020-09-14 #started 2020-09-14?
 abstract:
  On how to use a Man-in-the-Middle proxy to reverse engineer an otherwise hidden Android App API, and what to do with that.
 This is not a post about app development.
 ---

-Say, have you ever tried that "new cool app" but it lacked some feature that would've really sold it to you?
-Perhaps you didn't understand the UI?
-Is that even your fault?
-Maybe your phone even struggled to run it because it's really poorly optimized.
-And that download size... omg, it's taking up how much space!?
+I often find myself needing to use an Android app and getting annoyed because:

+* It lacks simple quality of life features like filtering, searching, automating actions, etc.
+* It is really poorly optimized and it takes too long to load or is extremelly laggy.
+* It doesn't show a lot of information in screen, since images and buttons have to be BIG for a smartphone app.
+Or, the contrary, the interactable elements are too small or don't work well, so the UX is terrible.
+* It takes up too much space on my phone's storage.

+Has this ever happened to you?
-Wouldn't it be nice to extend or improve that app?
-Well, with it being closed source as it is that might be an utopian dream, but we might still have a chance at making our lives easier by reverse engineering it and consuming its API directly.
+I would love to extend or improve that app, but with most apps being closed source that might be an utopian dream.
+In any case, we can still attempt to make our lives easier by automating our usage.
+And for that, we can reverse engineer this app and consume its API directly in a script.

 ## Overview

+> **Summary:** We will perform a MITM attack by installing a custom CA in an Android emualtor.
+If you understand that, go to the next section already.

+//TODO ^this begs for a link!!!!!!!!!!!!!!!!!

 What we are going to do is force an Android emulator to send all its network traffic through us.
 Then, we will trick it into thinking we are the server it's trying to reach and that it can trust us.